-New data from the NASA’s Fermi Space Telescope show that the center of our galaxy produces far greater amounts of high gamma ray energy, the origin of which can probably be explained by recourse to the mysterious dark matter.
+New data from NASA’s Fermi Space Telescope show that the center of our galaxy produces far greater amounts of high gamma-ray energy.
+The origin of these gamma-rays could possibly be explained by the presence of the mysterious dark matter.

-The hitherto known sources of gamma rays in the center of our galaxy include interacting binary systems of stars, rapidly rotating neutron stars (pulsars), remnants of supernova explosions (supernovae), dwarf galaxies and particles that collide in the interstellar gas.
+The hitherto known sources of gamma-rays at the center of our galaxy include interacting binary systems of stars, rapidly rotating neutron stars (pulsars), remnants of supernova explosions (supernovae), dwarf galaxies, and particles that collide in the interstellar gas.

-In this very area, which extends circumferentially up to 5,000 light years from the galactic center, the astrophysicists suspect that there is also a higher density of dark matter, about the true identity of which nobody knows anything (it has been proposed that it consists of subatomic particles WIMPs, the collisions and decays between which produce strong gamma radiation).
+In this very area, which extends circumferentially up to 5,000 light-years from the galactic center, the astrophysicists suspect that there is also a higher density of dark matter, about the true identity of which nobody knows anything.

 The results of the study were published in the journal «Physical Review D».